Your Quick Answer:

 These are the steps to making a public profile on Discord.
 Use your PC or laptop to do the task.
 Hopefully, this article will help you, and you will successfully convert your private server to a public server.
 Keep one thing in mind: you have to hit the requirements mentioned above; otherwise, you can’t make your server public.

-- How To Find Someone On Discord With Phone Number
+- How To Find Discord Account With Phone Number: Finder

 - Why Can’t I Change My Discord Avatar